-17. We agree with Reviewer #3 in that the simulation using data from our willow common garden does not provide ‘critical’ empirical evidence that network complexity increases with genetic diversity.
+17. Our simulation was based off empirical data and enabled us to estimate the additive effects of genetic variation on food-web complexity.
+We agree with Reviewer #3 in that the simulation using data from our willow common garden does not provide critical empirical evidence that network complexity increases with genetic diversity.
 Indeed, one would need an experimental design, such as described in Crutsinger et al. (2006, Science 313:966-968), that manipulates genetic diversity and quantifies the corresponding response in food-web complexity.
 This is actually the reason why we used ‘empirical’ instead of ‘experimental’ for the title of the original manuscript, since our simulation of the relationship between genetic variation and food-web complexity was based off empirical data.
-Still, it is not our intent to be misleading in anyway; therefore, we have removed ‘empirical’ from our title so it now reads:

-“Intraspecific genetic variation increases network complexity: evidence from a plant-insect food web”
+Therefore, we have retained the original title of our manuscript.

 2. Lines 60-62 - The authors claim that previous studies have not quantified how genetic variation affects the composition of pairwise interactions that determine network structure is an oversimplification.
 E.g., Mooney et al. (2011) has shown that the genetics based interactions of aphids and ants affect an associated community (Arthropod-Plant Interactions 5:1-7).
 See also Moreira & Mooney (2013.
 Biology Letters 9:20130133 and other studies from the same group.
 Another relevant study by Lamit et al. (2015.
 J. of Ecology 103: 840-850) showed the paired networks among 7 different communities from lichens to arthropods that varied as a function of plant genotype.

 18. We have deleted this claim from the revised manuscript.
-Note that we address this comment as well as the other ‘unnecessary claims’ more fully in point #20.
+Note that we address this comment as well as the other ‘unnecessary claims’ more fully in response #20.

 3. Lines 64-66 - The authors claim that others have examined simple tri-trophic interactions, but again, the jump is incremental with 4 herbivores and 6 parasitoids.
 These willows support many more species from different trophic levels including mammals, birds, fungi and other arthropods that are not included in the present study.
 It is important to be more realistic in such claims and tone it down, as the examined community is still a relatively simple one.

 19. We have deleted this claim from the revised manuscript.
-In addition, we make it clear to the general reader that our food web represents a distinct compartment of the larger food web associated with willows.
+In addition, we make it clear to the general reader that our food web represents a distinct subset of the larger food web associated with willows.

-Lines 93-99 now read: “Second, the unique biology of galling insects makes them ideal for building quantitative food webs.
-In particular, galls provide a refuge for larva from attack by most generalist predators (20); therefore, galls and their natural enemies often form a distinct compartment of the larger food web associated with host-plants.
+Lines 93-99 of the Introduction now read: “Second, the unique biology of galling insects makes them ideal for building quantitative food webs.
+In particular, galls provide a refuge for larva from attack by most generalist predators (20); therefore, galls and their natural enemies often form a distinct subset of the food web associated with host-plants.
 In our system, all of the natural enemies are insect parasitoids that complete their development within the gall after parasitizing larva, making it easy to identify and quantify all of the trophic interactions within this food web.”

 Although reviewer #3 points out that this is still a relatively simple community, we actually feel that our approach of quantifying all of the trophic interactions within a distinct food-web compartment (gall midges and their parasitoids on Salix hookeriana) was unique and crucial for understanding the relationship between genetic variation and food-web complexity.